Today’s trash may actually help you resist temptations.

 Research suggests candy wrappers can help you cut down on intake.

-Halloween (and the temptations that come along with it!) is right around the corner, which makes this research even more pertinent.
+Halloween (and the temptations that come along with it!) isn’t the only time of year that puts candy right at our fingertips.
+Year round, candy is an omnipresent treat, and because its a socially acceptable vice, it’s one that can all too easy be overindulged in.
+Fortunately, research illuminates a ways in which we can resist temptations.
 A 2013 study published in the journal Appetite analyzed the effect that effort has on consumption, and found that factors as seemingly inconsequential as having to unwrap a food product or grab it with sugar tongs is enough to significantly reduce consumption.
 As it turns out, when it comes to having self control around the heaps of Halloween candy late October brings, the candy wrappers themselves have more of an impact than you’d think.

 In the study, 60 female students in their mid-twenties were presented with a bowl of twenty Mangini Choco Cereals candies—some of which were wrapped, and some of which were not.
 Participants could help themselves for five minutes.
 For part of the experiment, they were told to keep all discarded wrappers on the table, and for part of it they were told to throw the wrappers out.